waffle-iron/TestDoubles/documentation/implementation_details.md

 # Scalability

 There are two options for scalability.
-The first is to embed MB inside of TD, and the second is to separate MB from TD.
+The first is to embed Montebank (AKA MB) inside of TD, and the second is to separate MB from TD.
 Irrespective of the option, there is always a TD registry file that maintains a lookup of the testdoubles that exist on each node.
 The registry file is maintained by Consul.
 Each instance of TD runs inside a docker container.
 A node can have many docker containers, and each node must also have a docker container for Registrator.
 Registrator is a third party service that automatically registers and deregisters a service with Consul.
 Consul should be on its own node, and not in a docker container.

 There are two main problems for scalability: service discovery and service registration.